shreyT19/git-flow/README.md

 - [ ] Show something different on the dashboard page
 - [ ] Make app feel smoother/Add attention to detail
 - [ ] Replace the ai chat modal with a sidepanel, also add validations before submitting the form
+- [ ] Improve the progress bar loading animation in meetings card

 ## Config Settings